natlogica/hundred-days/r1-log.md

 ### R1D9
 Today's lesson is about python dictionaries and nesting.
 A dictionary stores key-value pairs.
 In the project today, we built a program that emulates a silent auction.

+### R1D10
+Using functions with outputs is the topic for today.
+The 'return' keyword is needed to get output from a function.
+For example, `output = function()` as a way to store this within a variable.
+We can use the string.title() method to convert mixed-case entries into title-case entries.
+Multiple returns can be used within a function to escape if certain criteria are not met.
+Use triple quotation marks to make multiline comments or create docstrings.
+Finally, the project today was to create a functioning calculator that could return the result of an addition, subtration, division or multiplication query.